Proctor Academy

 How does Proctor Academy spend its money?

 Proctor Academy directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Proctor Academy tax-deductible?